The Tenant's Guide to Decoration Clauses

 Standards of Materials

-Occassionally two coats of emulsion may not suffice
+Sometimes, two coats of emulsion may not suffice

-The decoration clause will often state in a little more detail that previously painted surfaces have to be painted, previously papered surfaces should be papered, etc. In some older leases there are archaic with references to distemper, etc. Often the key to this would be that how an element is finished should broadly remain the same.
+The decoration clause will often state in a little more detail that previously painted surfaces have to be painted, previously papered surfaces should be papered, etc. In some older leases there are archaic with references to distemper, etc. Often, the key to this would be that how an element is finished should broadly remain the same.

 The reference to paper, or wall papers to be used is important because sometimes the wallpapers which one sees is a lining paper, which would normally be repainted.
 There may be wallpapered walls which have received many coats of paint over the years and arguably inappropriate to consider these to be repapered.